-Slater & Zurz is an Ohio personal injury firm with more than 40 years of experience in getting the results our clients need and deserve, achieving over $500 million in settlements and verdicts.
-Our team of experienced brain injury lawyers understands the physically and emotionally challenging circumstances a family faces when a loved has experienced this type of injury.
+Slater & Zurz is an Ohio personal injury firm with more than 30 years of experience in getting the results our clients need and deserve, achieving over $500 million in settlements and verdicts.
+Our team of experienced Ohio brain injury Attorneys understands the physically and emotionally challenging circumstances a family faces when a loved one has experienced this type of injury.
 Contact us today to discuss your case for free.

 Types and Causes of Traumatic Brain Injury (TBI)